-While snowbirds head south and skiers head to the coasts, we know that the secret to an idyllic winter retreat is right in our backyard.
-Whether you’d rather explore the wilderness by snowmobile or stay put warming up by the fire, there’s just something special about the Midwestern winter wonderland.
-Here are five of our favorite spots.
+While snowbirds head south and skiers head to the coasts, we know that the secret to an idyllic winter retreat is right-smack in the middle of the country.
+And apparently, we're not the only ones in on America's best kept secret: According to sources at Expedia, these five Midwest cities are experiencing a whopping 30 percent increase in searches compared to 2021.
+So, whether you’d rather explore the wilderness by snowmobile or stay put warming up by the fire, there’s just something special about the Midwestern wonderland.
+Here are five trending spots for a magical Midwest winter vacation.